memespring/wiki-platformland-content/india.md

 ### eKYC

 Proof of identity and address using Aadhaar.
-If authentication is sucessful, the follow data gets returned:
+If authentication is sucessful, the following data gets returned:

 ```
     User_Id: 'OUR SYSTEM USER ID',